mndbhavani/NUMBER_GUESSING_GAME/README.md

 # NUMBER_GUESSING_GAME
-created a simple and easy game using java .
+created a simple and easy game using java. ide tool: netbeans